Can You Take Creatine Forever? (What The Science Says)

 You Still May Have Some Side Effects Though

-With that said, some side effects, like gastrointestinal discomfort, from creatine use have been observed but these are not connected to the duration of your creatine use and often have more to do with how you are consuming creatine or other environmental factors rather than the supplement itself.
+Still, these are not connected to the duration of your creatine use and often have more to do with how you consume creatine or other environmental factors rather than the supplement itself.

 I’ve written previously on some of the known side effects: